Skip to content

 Anaconda

-Default conda environment
+Default Conda environment

 You can use the default conda environment in the JupyterLab portal app by selecting the latest version and leaving the 'Optional Conda Environment to be activated' field blank.